Executive Director, UW E-Business Consortium and UW E-Business Institute; Founding Director, UW IoT Systems Research

 Mechanical Engineering Building

 1513 University Avenue

 Industrial and Systems Engineering

 Dr. Veeramani is an internationally recognized scholar, educator and business advisor.
-His expertise runs deep in several areas: e-business strategy, supply chain management, IT-business alignment, and building customer-centered organizations.
-His research focuses on new frontiers of digital business, IoT technologies and applications, smart and connected systems, and supply chain management.
+His expertise runs deep in several areas: digital business strategy, supply chain management, IT-business alignment, and building customer-centered organizations.
+His research focuses on new frontiers of digital transformation, IoT technologies and applications, smart and connected systems, and supply chain management.
 Dr. Veeramani is recognized for his practical, real-world perspective.
 His work has embodied active collaboration with leading companies in a variety of industries.

 Dr. Veeramani has received numerous awards in recognition of his work.
 The American Society for Engineering Education chose him to be the inaugural recipient of the Isadore T. Davis Award for Excellence in Collaboration of Engineering Education and Industry.
 He has also received the Society of Manufacturing Engineers' Ralph E. Cross Outstanding Young Manufacturing Engineer Award and the Society of Automotive Engineers' Ralph R. Teetor Educational Award.
 He is the recipient of Ragnar E. Onstad Service to Society Award conferred by the University of Wisconsin-Madison College of Engineering.
 Dr. Veeramani’s efforts and contributions to foster university-industry collaboration have also been recognized by former Wisconsin Governors Tommy Thompson, Scott McCallum and Jim Doyle.

 Dr. Veeramani received his PhD and MS degrees in Industrial Engineering from Purdue University and his BS degree in Mechanical Engineering from the Indian Institute of Technology, Madras.
 He joined the faculty of the University of Wisconsin-Madison in 1992.